eugenioenko/interpreter/readme.md

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)

 ## statements
-AtScript code consist of a list of statements which will be interpreted by AtScript interpreter.
+AtScript code consist of a list of statements which will be executed by AtScript interpreter.

-A statement can be single or multiple lines.
-Statements *expression*, **var**, **print** and **return** use semicolon "**;**" as delimiters.
 Multiple statements can occur on a single line but they have to be separated by a semicolon.

 Expression, Var, Print and Return statements require a semicolon `;` at the end as delimiter;